odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 ---------------------

-You can start synchronization either by going to the Accounting app and :menuselection:`Accounting Dashboard --> Configuration --> Banks: Add a Bank Account`.
+You can start synchronization either by going to the Accounting app and :menuselection:`Accounting --> Configuration --> Add a Bank Account`.

 Now you can search for your bank institution.
 Select it and follow the steps to synchronize with it.